Introduction

 Seemingly closer to the Northern European no-nonsense, hard-working style than it is to Italy’s Mediterranean allure, Torino transforms at sunset: by aperitif time the streets are lit up and buzzing with people enjoying live jazz, exclusive dj sets, the local philharmonic orchestra performances, theatre and opera, but also shows, cabaret, literary cafes, street festivals and crazy notti bianche, all night non-stop events that animate the city streets until dawn.

-Accommodation in Torino (not APPLICABLE FOR ONLINE EDITION)
+Accommodation in Torino

 As explained in the “Fees and Scholarships” section, TOChina staff will provide accommodation for the applicants who qualify for the Freetorino scholarship.
 All other participants will have to organize their stay in Torino independently.
 TOChina staff will do their best to advise successful applicants as they seek adequate accommodation in town.